Pranshu-2-op/Pranshu-2-op/README.md

 - 👋 Hi, I’m @Pranshu-2-op
 - 👀 I’m interested in Web Development, IOT, Robotics.
-- 🌱 I’m currently learning CS and Flutter.
+- 🌱 I’m currently learning Pandas and linux.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pranshu2op@gmail.com